mhayescs19/p1-mosaic-spring/README.md

 <a href="https://github.com/mhayescs19/p1-mosaic-spring/projects/1"><img src="https://github.com/mhayescs19/p1-mosaic-spring/blob/master/assets/board-entire-button.png" width="30%" height="auto"><a/>

 ## Project Idea
 We  plan on making a synergy clone where teachers can view their students and give out grades and take roll call.
 Would also have two differnt views one for students another for teachers.
-Will be using AWS to host the website and associated databases.
+Will be using AWS to host the website and associated databases. <br><br>

-## Project Plan
 **Student View**
 - Log-in system (StudentID, password)
 - Side bar to access their own personal grades <br> <br>